 We consider the general action

-where $M_{Pl}\equiv\left( 8\pi G\right) ^{-1/2}$ is the reduced Planck mass, $R$ is the curvature scalar, $\mathcal{L}_{\varphi}\left( x\right) $ is, unless of the coupling term, the lagrangian density for the scalar field, which we will identify with dark energy, $\Psi$ is a massive fermionic field, which we will identify with dark matter, $\beta$ is the dimensionless coupling constant and $\sum\limits_{j}\mathcal{L}_{j}\left( x\right) $ contains the lagrangian densities for the ramaining fields.
-Notice that, in this work, we will only consider an interaction of dark energy with dark matter.
+where $M_{Pl}\equiv\left( 8\pi G\right) ^{-1/2}$ is the reduced Planck mass, $R$ is the curvature scalar, $\mathcal{L}_{\varphi}\left( x\right) $ is, except for the coupling term, the Lagrangian density for the scalar field, which we will identify with dark energy, $\Psi$ is a massive fermionic field, which we will identify with dark matter, $\beta$ is the dimensionless coupling constant and $\sum\limits_{j}\mathcal{L}_{j}\left( x\right) $ contains the Lagrangian densities for the ramaining fields.
+Note that, in this work, we will only consider an interaction of dark energy with dark matter.
 If there was a coupling between the scalar field and baryonic matter, the corresponding coupling constant $\beta_{b}$ should satisfy the solar system constraint \cite{solarsystem}

 We assume $\beta_{b}\equiv0$, which trivially satisfy the constraint (\ref{ss}).

 We consider two kinds of scalar fields: the canonical scalar field, or quintessence field, for which

 and the tachyon scalar field, for which